Brianmanden/Brianmanden/README.md

 # Brian Juul Andersen

-## Frontender with a few years experience
+## Fullstack web developer with 4+ years experience

-## Aiming at becoming a good fullstack developer
+## Aiming at becoming an even developer using:

 - C#/.Net
 - TypeScript/JavaScript